cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 ##### Implementation notes

 * **Fully supports Java SE 5.**

+* Readability values range from 0 to 1.
+The closer it gets to 1, the more readable the code is.

 * Analyzes the readability of the currently opened class methods with a maximum of 11 lines of code.